sunnysallow/sunnysallow/README.md

-Mainly in Mha Area or island !!
+Mainly in mha Area or island !!
+Could be in kny area occasionally.